St. Mary's Hamilton Village

 The Gatherings Concert Series - Music with Scale T-Shirt (new)

 The Gatherings Concert Series has a new t-shirt (sales of which benefit CIMA of PA).
-With a design donated by our friend Steven Kemner (of Hotel Neon) t-shirts will be available for sale at all the shows, or you may order one now at a discount along with your Full-Season 4-Concert Ticket.
-Please take advantage of this offer and be all set for a great year at The Gatherings.
-Thanks!
+With a design donated by our friend Steven Kemner (of Hotel Neon) t-shirts will be available for sale at all the shows.
+Thanks for Your Support!

 CIMA of PA - The Corporation for Innovative Music and Arts of Pennsylvania